-- NOTE: MCP order not needed for use of either Hydroxocobalamin (Cyanokit) or Sodium Thiosulfate when Adult or Pediatric patient is in cardiac arrest. - A ◆ Administer Hydroxocobalamin (Cyanokit) 5 grams, slow IV infusion, over 15 minutes.
-Follow package directions. - Reconstitute: Place the vial in an upright position.
-Add 200 mL of 0.9% Sodium Chloride Injection to the vial using the transfer spike.
-Fill to the line. - Mix: The vial should be repeatedly inverted or rocked, not shaken, for at least 60 seconds prior to infusion. - Infuse Vial: use vented intravenous tubing, hang and infuse over 15 minutes. - One 5-g vial is a complete starting dose. - A Hydroxocobalamin is incompatible with numerous drugs carried by EMS including Diazepam.
-Whenever possible, administer Hydroxocobalamin through a separate IV line.} - A ◆ OR Administer Sodium Thiosulfate 50 ml of 25% solution (12.5 grams), slow IV.
-DO NOT ADMINISTER both Hydroxocobalamin and other Cyanide antidotes to the same patient in the field.} - P Administer Sodium Thiosulfate: - o If > 25 kg, 50 ml (12.5 g) slow IV. - If < 25 kg then 1.65 ml/kg (412.5 mg/kg) of the 25% solution, not to exceed 50 ml (12.5 grams), slow IV. - It is critical to control any seizure activity, using Diazepam or Midazolam. - CPR if indicated. - In cases of cardiac arrest associated with cyanide poisoning, the cyanide antidotes must have a high priority.
-Only CABs, defibrillation, intubation and Epinephrine should precede use of the cyanide antidotes. - Consider Hyperbaric Oxygen treatment for the following: - Underlying cardiovascular disease or symptoms such as chest pain or shortness of breath - \circ > 60 years of age - Obvious neurological symptoms (e.g., any interval of unconsciousness, loss of time, inability to perform simple motor tasks, loss of memory) - o Pregnancy - In MCIs with suspected cyanide involvement: - Contact 937-333-USAR (8727) to request cyanide antidotes.
+NOTE: • MCP order not needed for use of either Hydroxocobalamin (Cyanokit) or Sodium Thiosulfate when Adult or Pediatric patient is in cardiac arrest.

+- For non-arrested patients who may have been exposed to smoke from structure fires presenting with altered mental status, seizures, shock, or dyspnea, cyanide antidotes are indicated. - A ◆ Administer Hydroxocobalamin (Cyanokit) 5 grams, slow IV infusion, over 15 minutes.
+Follow package directions. - o Reconstitute: Place the vial in an upright position.
+Add 200 mL of 0.9% Sodium Chloride to the vial using the transfer spike.
+Fill to the line. - o Mix: The vial should be repeatedly inverted or rocked, not shaken, for at least 60 seconds prior to infusion. - o Infuse Vial: use vented intravenous tubing, hang and infuse over 15 minutes. - o One 5-g vial is a complete starting dose. - P ◆ Pediatric dose is 70 mg/kg IV; max dose of 5000 mg; may repeat a dose of 35 mg/kg; max dose 2500 mg, depending on severity of poisoning and clinical response. - Hydroxocobalamin is incompatible with numerous drugs carried by EMS including Diazepam.
+Whenever possible, administer Hydroxocobalamin through a separate IV line. - A OR Administer Sodium Thiosulfate 50 ml of 25% solution (12.5 grams), slow IV. - DO NOT ADMINISTER both Hydroxocobalamin and other Cyanide antidotes to the same patient in the field. - P ◆ Administer Sodium Thiosulfate: - P If > 25 kg, 50 ml (12.5 g) slow IV. - P If < 25 kg, then 1.65 ml/kg (412.5 mg/kg) of the 25% solution, not to exceed 50 ml (12.5 grams), slow IV.